 A calendar of Meetings is prepared and circulated in advance to the Directors.

 During the year five Board Meetings and four Audit Committee Meetings were convened andheld.
 The details of which are given in the Corporate Governance Report.
 The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013.

-DIRECTORS RESPONSIBILITY STATEMENT:
+DIRECTOR'S RESPONSIBILITY STATEMENT:

-iii) The directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+iii) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

 v) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively. and

-vi) The directors had devised proper system to ensure compliance with the provisionsof all applicable laws and that such system were adequate and operating effectively.
+vi) The directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such system were adequate and operating effectively.